connershoop/projectile-motion-with-air-resistance/README.md

   * default: 1.29

 ## About this repository
 This repository is the source of the projectile-motion-with-air-resistance npm package,  It is a function that uses numerical integration and newtons method to calculate the distance, time of flight, and maximum height of a projectile experiencing air resistance proportional to velocity squared.
 See https://en.wikipedia.org/wiki/Projectile_motion for more information on this interesting problem in physics.
+This code is heavily based on the example given there.

 ## Why does this matter?
 The solution for this problem with air resistance proportional to the velocity of a projectile is solved analytically.
 In other words, there is a known solution for every situtation.
 However, air resistance does not usually act that way, and for, say, a baseball, the air resistance is more closely proportional to the velocity squared of the object.
 This problem is not solved analytically, and needs to be approximated with a variety of common numeric methods.